yoru-choi/medium-stories-node/stories/How to manage Medium posts in Git as Markdown files/post.md

    Next, install extension **Markdown All in One**
 5. **Running Commands with Bash**
    Finally, I ran the necessary commands using **Bash**.

-**VSCode Extension**

-I was trying to automatically add syntax highlighting for things like Node, Npm, Typescript and so on.
-There are too many keywords required.
-I wanted to manage the post files more easily.
-So, what I found as a compromise was a VSCode extension.
-There’s an extension called 'Markdown All in One', and getting familiar with it seems like it will improve efficiency moving forward.

 **Running Commands with Bash**